57th Fighter-Interceptor Squadron: Air Defense Command

 In March 1953, the squadron was reactivated as the 57th Fighter-Interceptor Squadron, flying Northrop F-89 Scorpions.
 It was activated at Presque Isle Air Force Base, Maine as the 528th Air Defense Group's second operational squadron.
 A second swap of units began when the 82d Fighter Interceptor Squadron arrived from Iceland.
 The 57th FIS then moved to Iceland and was reassigned away from the group in November of the same year.

 The 57th was reactivated as a regular squadron at Presque Isle AFB, Maine, on 20 March 1953 under Air Defense Command and designated the 57th Fighter-Interceptor Squadron.
 It was equipped with Northrop F-89C Scorpion interceptors, and assigned to the 528th Air Defense Group.
 It maintained a 24-hour alert at Presque Isle.
-The squadron was known as "Back Knights of Aroostook" While at Presque Isle, the unit was awarded two Presidential Unit Citations.
-The unit suffered several air crashes of F89-C aircraft resulting in loss of life.
+The squadron was known as "Black Knights of Aroostook".
+While at Presque Isle, the unit was awarded two Presidential Unit Citations.
+The unit suffered several air crashes of F-89C aircraft resulting in loss of life.
 The unit later moved to Iceland.